Hazard Communication "Employee Right to Know"

 - Safety Committee Guidelines

-The program includes training materials which consist of Trainer's/Instructors Guide and Student Guides as well as videotape/DVD, tests, answer sheets,
+The program includes training materials which consist of Trainer's/Instructors Guide and Student Guides as well as videos, tests, answer sheets,

 The Fire Prevention Program is your company's plan to prevent fires, your plan for evacuation, and how you will deal with fires at your company.
 This